google_counter

 Symptoms of Stage 4 Liver Cancer

-• Loss of appetite and nausea: affected liver function leads to digestion issues.
+• Loss of appetite and nausea

-In metastatic cases, where liver cancer stage 4 has spread to distant organs, symptoms may vary depending on the area affected.
-For example, bone metastases may cause severe bone pain and fractures.
-Lung metastases may cause difficulty breathing and a persistent cough.
+In metastatic cases (where liver cancer stage 4 has spread to distant organs) symptoms may vary depending on the area affected.
+For example 一 bone metastases may cause severe bone pain and fractures; lung metastases may cause difficulty breathing and a persistent cough.

 Diagnosis of Stage 4 Liver Cancer

 Early diagnosis is challenging because liver cancer often progresses silently.
-However, several diagnostic tools help detect stage 4 liver cancer and assess the extent of metastasis:
+However several diagnostic tools help detect stage 4 liver cancer and assess the extent of metastasis:

-• AFP test (alpha-fetoprotein blood test): measures AFP levels, which may indicate liver cancer.
+• AFP test (alpha-fetoprotein blood test)

 Standard Treatment Approaches for Stage 4 Liver Cancer